 Indian tribes that are not incorporated utilize the individual contribution limit.
 If the contribution received from a tribe is actually a contribution from the tribe's political action committee ("PAC"), then the contribution limits for a PAC apply and the contribution must be reported as coming from the PAC.
 Rules 2.23, 2.33, and 2.37.

-Contributions from Indian Tribes are reported using the type "Indian Tribe" but follow the individual contribution limits.
+Contributions from Indian Tribes are reported using the option of "Indian Tribe."

 7. CONTRIBUTORS: POLITICAL COMMITTEES